viamrobotics/docs/docs/tutorials/services/constrain-motion.md

 ## Full tutorial code

-The following code contains everything covered in this tutorial in addition to the connect function, and the resource access code from the last tutorial that you still need here.
+The following code contains everything covered in this tutorial in addition to the `connect()` function, and the resource access code from the last tutorial that you need here as well.
-Be sure to change the robot secret and address values to match your actual robot credentials, and change all relevant parameters such as `z_offset` and other dimensions and poses to match your hardware.
+Be sure to change the `<ROBOT SECRET PAYLOAD>` and `<ROBOT ADDRESS>` placeholders shown in the code to match your actual robot credentials, and change all relevant parameters such as `z_offset` and other dimensions and poses to match your hardware.

 ```python {class="line-numbers linkable-line-numbers"}
 import asyncio